jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - You can choose wether or not to use other characters in a single identifier (that you normally wouldn’t in other languages).
 - You can choose whether or not there’ll be extra Spaces around member operators and function call operators.

-Spaces will not serve as white Space if within identifiers.
+Spaces might not serve as white Space if within identifiers.
 This adds a bit more complexity to parsing than in other languages.

 This is my personal favorite notation of a method call: